imiroslavov/HVSP-Fuse-Doctor/README.md

 Please note that the main.sch has additional sheet containing the mounting pads and connectors not shown in the schematics diagram above.
 They are there, but feel free to change them to make your own design (I've used one of those power supplies for external SATA disk drive readers that provide 5 and 12 volts simultaneously (DIN6)).

 Thanks to Peter Fleury at http://www.peterfleury.epizy.com/ for the original schematics and code.
-I've changed it of couruse but it is based on his work.
+I've changed it of course but it is based on his work.